 And if you didn’t manage to secure a whole month of annual leave for July (what were you thinking?), you can still make use of the full stage replays, on-demand highlights and in-depth pre- and post-stage analysis on GCN+ to make the most of your subscription and avoid missing a second.

-If you’re already camping out on Dutch Corner or Beefeater Bend, you can also keep up to speed with the peloton by streaming the stage to your phone.
-Fancy actually going out for an actual cycle when a stage is on?
+And if you’re already camping out on Dutch Corner or Beefeater Bend, you can keep up to speed with the peloton by streaming the stage to your phone.
+Fancy heading out for an actual cycle when a stage is on?
 No problem, you can pause and pick up where you left off, or catch up in full later.

-And you won’t even have to wait that long for your next grand tour fix.
-Once the final yellow jersey is awarded on the Champs-Élysées in three weeks’ time, the inaugural Tour de France Femmes will pick up the baton for what looks set to be an explosive eight days of racing.
+Once the final yellow jersey is awarded on the Champs-Élysées in three weeks’ time, the inaugural Tour de France Femmes will pick up the baton for what looks set to be an explosive - and momentous - eight days of racing.
 The varied route will take the riders across north-eastern France before a spectacular final weekend in the Vosges, coming to a crescendo on the 20 percent slopes of the Planche des Belles Filles.

 Women’s Tour and Paris-Roubaix winner Elisa Longo Borghini will be hoping her sparkling 2022 form continues on the roads of France, while Cecilie Uttrup Ludwig, Demi Vollering, Kasia Niewiadoma and Ashleigh Moolman will be among those fighting for yellow.

 Three-time world champion and two-time Giro Rosa winner Annemiek van Vleuten, however, surely goes into the race as the hot favourite, and will look to put her rivals to the sword in the mountains.